-T 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 75 14 d 1: d 1: Liaise with other stakeholders to optimise the reputation of nursing/midwifery.
-Accountable for clinical and Provide authoritative advice and support to nursing/midwifery colleagues and other stakeholders. professional standards for self and others.
+Liaise with other stakeholders to optimise the reputation of nursing/midwifery.
+Accountable for clinical and Provide authoritative advice and support to nursing/midwifery colleagues and other stakeholders.
+A solution in the state of the s professional standards for self and others.
 Apply the principles of succession management and mentoring to engage staff in ongoing career development, growth and lifelong learning.
-Management Accountable for budget integrity and fiscal management according to financial and HR delegations.
-Participate in development of strategic plan.
-May have single point of accountability for the nursing/midwifery workforce of facility and/or service program.
-Implement and report on key performance indicators of the nursing/midwifery strategic and related plans.
-Foster professionalism, and a positive practice environment and culture.
+Management Accountable for budget integrity and fiscal Participate in development of strategic plan.
+May have single point of accountability for the nursing/midwifery workforce of facility and/or service program. • Implement and report on key performance indicators of the nursing/midwifery strategic and related plans. • Foster professionalism, and a positive practice environment and culture.
 Apply and integrate contemporary policies and practices to optimise health service outcomes and performance targets.
 Apply strategic direction and priorities for quality improvement including the establishment of a quality framework which supports nursing/midwifery professional standards and safety of recipients of healthcare services.
 Analyse emerging trends within the broader service and industry and evaluate the impact on nursing/midwifery and/or health services.
 Provide clinical expertise to functional planning for capital works and asset equipment management.
 Lead the implementation of workforce priorities that enhance recruitment and retention of nurses and midwives to develop and build workforce capacity and capability.
 Change management Initiate and/or oversee innovations, systemic change processes and co-ordination of responses to nursing/midwifery practice and health service needs.
 Lead and sustain strategic change in a dynamic multidisciplinary healthcare environment and evaluate effectiveness to achieve outcomes that promote the professional standards and practice of nurses and midwives.
 Demonstrate extensive and effective change management expertise.